EURO GOVT-Investors scoop up Bunds after strong sell-off

 "The ECB could be relatively neutral, not changing the deposit rate nor the refi rate and not doing anything else that's special."

 UBS technical analyst Richard Adcock said despite the bounce, the "market can pull back further to test the Oct.
 18 low at 141.14."
 He suggested a 141.20 target on Bunds, with stops placed at 143.80, just above the 38 percent retracement of last week's sell-off.

-Other euro zone bond yields were steady to slightly higher.
+Other euro zone government bond yields were also relatively steady on Monday.

 - Target holiday cyber breach hits 40 million payment cards